Skip to content

 })

-const chorusEffect = wrapEffect(ctx, chorus)
+const chorusEffect = wrapEffect(chorus)

 sound.addEffect(chorusEffect)